deflorio/SpOCK/README.md

 *Dynamics*

 Precise orbit and attitude propagation, mission events computation, atmospheric drag and solar radiation pressure with panels model (dependent on attitude) or reference area model, attitude and orbital maneuvers with different type of actuators.
+The simplified general perturbations (SGP4) propagator used with two-line mean element (TLE) sets is also implemented.

 *Orbit environment models*